Ssafy-Developer-Study/01-CS-study/data-structure/03.hash/Hash_최소현.md

         }

     		 /**
-         * Adds the specified element to this set if it is not already present.
+         * Adds the specified element to this set if it is not already present
          * More formally, adds the specified element {@code e} to this set if
          * this set contains no element {@code e2} such that
          * {@code Objects.equals(e, e2)}.